Darkzarich/Smiler/README.md

 - Posts:
 	- **Creating posts**.
 Users can create posts and it will get a slug based on its title
 	- **Uploading pictures**.
 All posts can have attachments, isn't that nice!
 	- Being able to **update posts within certain time**.
-Users can update their posts but it's only availabe within *10* min.
+Users can update their posts but it's only available within *10* min.
 	- Being able to **delete posts within certain time**.
 Users can delete their posts but it's only available within *10* min.
 	- **Getting all posts**, pagination included, filter by **author**
 	- **Getting a post by its slug**.
 Instead of `id` I use `slug` for getting a single post.